• Home

 The sewage works here closed in the 1960s and the site has been used as a dumping ground ever since.
 The vehicles shown here may well have been stolen before they were torched.
 Years of fly-tipping have led to claims that the land is contaminated and so unsuitable for residential development.

-Mark Holland writes "Looked at your website this morning, just browsing through the photos, when I came across the vehicles in Fiern Barnet sewage works.
-As I got to the bottom of the page I saw the distinctive shape of a beetle, same year as mine.
+Mark Holland writes "Looked at your website this morning, just browsing through the photos, when I came across the vehicles in Fiern Barnet sewage works and I saw the distinctive shape of a beetle, same year as mine.
 Then I noticed the bumpers - still in top condition despite everything else rusting away.

 It's such a shame to see a bug rust to death, so I wondered if I could at least salvage the bumpers.
 I had no idea when those photos were taken, but I thought it worth a gamble so I headed up north and met a friend at Bounds Green.